 The PABF tank is composed of layers of “aggregate / gravel .The greywater received from the showers of the mikveh, is pumped into the tank and swirls around the aggregate, creating a biomass which encircles the gravel and breaks down the sludge.
 (To expedite the process of biomass formation, when first operated, bacteria is added to the tank).
 The water which permeates the aggregates is pumped back into the tank several times before being sent on for further disinfection by way of a sand filter.
 The water is then chlorinated, as required by the Ministry of Health, and ready for reuse.

 In recent years, the Ministry of Health has incorporated requirements for monitoring greywater systems online and the capacity to shut the system down (temporarily), if any malfunctioning of the system were to be identified.
-When Shomera’s system was designed in 2008-2010, these requirements did not exist and therefore,when reinstating the technology, in order to receive Ministry of Health authorization to operate, the additional components will need to be added to the system’s design.
+When Shomera’s system was designed in 2008-2010, these requirements did not exist were the technology to be reinstated, in order to receive Ministry of Health authorization to operate, any new requirements by the Ministry of Health would need to be incorporated .